Plant Science at the dinner table: winter squash

 - Winter squash provides the greatest percentage of certain carotenoids.

 - Winter squash has shown potential in cancer prevention.

 - China and India grow the most squash.

 - U.S. is the biggest importer of squash.

-Squash can be roasted, baked, sautéed, boiled, microwaved and made into a variety of tasty soups and casseroles.
+Squash can be roasted, baked, sautéed, boiled, microwaved, and made into a variety of tasty soups and casseroles.
 The choices are almost endless.
-There are recipes that are quite simple and recipes that require interesting spices and are quite complex.
+There are recipes that are simple and recipes that require interesting spices and are quite complex.
 I prefer to roast my squash with a bit of garlic and butter.
 I have experienced toppings from the traditional marshmallows to crushed candy canes.
-I must admit, I’m not fond of the marshmallow topped squash, but the squash topped with crushed candy canes was quite tasty.
+I must admit, I’m not fond of the marshmallow topped squash, but the squash topped with crushed candy canes is quite tasty.

-So stock up on winter squash and try a new recipe or two.
+Stock up on winter squash and try a new recipe or two.
 I am sure it will be good and know it will be good for you.